Deep Unfolding: Recent Developments, Theory, and Design Guidelines

 \section{Abstract}

 Optimization methods play a central role in signal processing, serving as the mathematical foundation for inference, estimation, and control.
 While classical iterative optimization algorithms provide interpretability and theoretical guarantees, they often rely on surrogate objectives, require careful hyperparameter tuning, and exhibit substantial computational latency.
 Conversely, \ac{ml} offers powerful data-driven modeling capabilities but lacks the structure, transparency, and efficiency needed for optimization-driven inference. {\em Deep unfolding} has recently emerged as a compelling framework that bridges these two paradigms by systematically transforming iterative optimization algorithms into structured, trainable \ac{ml} architectures.
 This article provides a tutorial-style overview of deep unfolding, presenting a unified perspective of methodologies for converting optimization solvers into \ac{ml} models and highlighting their conceptual, theoretical, and practical implications.
 We review the foundations of optimization for inference and for learning, introduce four representative design paradigms for deep unfolding, and discuss the distinctive training schemes that arise from their iterative nature.

+To concretely illustrate the discussed principles, we use canonical examples of deep unfolding methodologies for representative problems in sparse recovery and communication optimization, while the presented methodology extends well beyond these specific settings.
 Furthermore, we survey recent theoretical advances that establish convergence and generalization guarantees for unfolded optimizers, and provide comparative qualitative and empirical studies illustrating their relative trade-offs in complexity, interpretability, and robustness.

 \acresetall